 Now I’m not so sure.
 See, the more I’ve looked into things – like the financial conflict of interest for those most vocal about maintaining the status quo – the more deeply convinced I’ve become that the whole system is rotten and we have to do more.

-In posts to come, I’d like to discuss these issues more substantively, and consider some of these arguments in depth.
+In posts to come, I’m going to try to dig into these issues in a substantive and data-driven manner, and I hope you’ll come along with me.
 But every story has to start somewhere, right?